jason-anca/VuLPES-Web-App/README.md

 Progress is currently being tracked through the use of Trello.
 The board can be found [here.]([url](https://trello.com/b/Qr1hJJA0/vulpes)https://trello.com/b/Qr1hJJA0/vulpes)

+# Getting Started
+## How to run the app in this version:
+- Use the command: "node app.js"
+- Fill in the prompts asked in the command line.

 # TO DO
 - Get started on the Web Application by creating a simple GUI
 - Allow the app to communicate with DynamoDB